PierrunoYT/claude-3-artifacts-2/README.md

 ## Contributing

-Contributions to the Coder Renderer project are welcome.
+Contributions to the Claude 3 Artifacts 2 project are welcome.
 Please ensure to update tests as appropriate.

 ## License